-2.3 CHANGES IN ACCOUNTING POLICIES
+2.3 CHANGES IN ACCOUNTING POLICIES AND DISCLOSURES

-New and amended standards and interpretations adopted by the Group
+New and amended standards and interpretations

-The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended 31 October 2022, except for the adoption of new standards effective as of 1 November 2021.
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended 31 October 2023, except for the certain standards and amendments, which are effective for annual periods beginning on or after 1 November 2022.
 The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
-The adoption of these standards did not have material impact on the financial performance or consolidated financial position of the Group.